 His playing career consumed slightly more than a tenth of Burke’s life, and his achievements were the primary basis for him being inducted into the World Golf Hall of Fame in 2000.
 However, Burke lived a remarkable life before arriving on the PGA Tour.
 Born in Fort Worth in 1923, he was the eldest child of Jack Burke Sr., who finished second to the immortal Ted Ray in the 1920 U.S. Open.
 Burke Sr. was one of the first club pros in Texas and was a clubmaker, teacher and innovator.
 He invented, among other things, the original cord grip for golf clubs.
 The Burke household near River Oaks Country Club was a gathering spot for great players of the day, and young Jackie soaked up the conversation.
 There’s a ton of Burke minutiae, but an interesting bit is that one of his babysitters was Jimmy Demaret, who went on to win the Masters three times.
 Ben Hogan, Byron Nelson, Craig Wood, Babe Zaharias and many others were like so many aunts and uncles to Jack Jr. In school Burke was a good student and briefly attended Rice University, but at age 19 he left to accept a club-pro position in Galveston.
 After a hurricane swept the clubhouse away, and with America’s entry into World War II, Burke decided to join the Marines.

-“My dad’s life was shaped by three things,” says Mike Burke, Jack’s son, who last year purchased Champions from Jackie and his wife, Robin.
+“My dad’s life was shaped by three things,” says Mike Burke, Jack’s son, who in 2022 purchased Champions from Jackie and his wife, Robin.
 “First there is his father, whom he idolized.
 There was and still is, his family.
 Then there was the Marine Corps.”

 Burke was in the Marines for four years and taught physical fitness and self-defense to Marines preparing for combat in the Pacific, including the horrific Battle of Tarawa.
 Even today, Burke’s instruction on how to defend against an attacker—it involves a buck knife, honed sharply—is something to hear.
 The values, discipline and toughness he learned in the Marines, coincided closely with his obedient Catholic upbringing.
 Upon his discharge in 1946, Burke briefly tried playing for a living, but was drawn instead to a series of excellent club jobs.
 Through 1941 U.S. Open champ Craig Wood, he landed a club job in Deal, N.J.
 He then served as an assistant to 1948 Masters champion Claude Harmon at Winged Foot in New York and later took a head pro job at nearby Metropolis Country Club.